I sent funds but they are not in the Destination wallet

 When your crypto has not shown up at its destination, the best thing to do is take a look at how many confirmations it has.
 To do this open up a transaction, we will use this one as an example:

-When a transaction has confirmed on the blockchain you will see in the Block ID row, the number of confirmations as seen below:
+When a transaction has confirmed on the blockchain you will see in the top right corner in green, the number of confirmations as seen below:

 This means you should see your crypto show in the destination wallet.

-If the transaction has not been confirmed, it will say instead, unconfirmed.
+If the transaction has not been confirmed, it will say instead, unconfirmed in red.
 An unconfirmed transaction has not been processed by the network.

-For more information on unconfirmed transactions and why transactions are stuck pending, you can check out this article:
+- For more information on unconfirmed transactions and why transactions are stuck pending, you can check out this article: Why is my Transaction Pending

 What should I do if everything looks normal on the blockchain?